Indochina Link Vietnam

 Incentive 10% + 50% reductionVND 375MVND 1,125M/year

 Over a 15-year incentive period, the difference compounds to billions.
-That’s why getting sector-based qualification right from the start matters — retrofitting eligibility after setup is nearly impossible.
+Getting sector-based qualification right from setup is critical — retrofitting eligibility after incorporation is nearly impossible.

 Filing Obligations and Deadlines

-CIT follows a quarterly provisional + annual finalization pattern:
+CIT filing obligations follow a quarterly provisional + annual finalization pattern:

 ObligationDeadlineForm